thaichihien/PetInto/README.md

     </details>

 ## 🐱Project Features
-- [ ]  Admin account for shop owners to manage all customer notifications, appointments, create new pets, and publish news articles
 - [ ] User account for customers to view information about available or orderable pets in the shop
 - [ ] After selecting and adding desired items to the cart, users can proceed to checkout
 - [ ] Users can leave reviews for the shop
 - [ ] Users can opt for pet sitting services if they need to send their pets to work
 - [ ] Users can schedule health check-ups and grooming services for their pets
 - [ ] The app will have a news section where customers can stay updated on pet-related information and knowledge
-- [ ]  Customers and shop owners can chat with each other
 ## 📚Project Stack
 - **MVVM Architecture**
 - **Navigation Component**